timm/ezr-other/roadmap.md

    - set up: reset random number seed and settings to defaults
    - tear down: ditto. and return false is something crashes
    - eg.all counts how many return false, returns that number to the operating system

+- issue how we manage nested help and egs.... lets not solve that till we get enough experience

 - md standards
   - consoder not changing para1. auto copied from /README.md